HuemulSolutions/enola/docs/feedback_evaluation.md

 result = eval.execute()
 ```

-By following these steps, you can send feedback for evaluations using Python.
+By following these steps, and choosing between an evaluation by `value` or `level`, you can send feedback for evaluations using Python.

 ### Managing Feedback on the Enola-AI Platform